 If you wait until your child complains, whines, or refuses before offering a reward for compliance, that’s bribery.
 However, establishing a reward before or during the instruction is just a smart contingency.
 Ka-ching!

 #5.
-Schedule Savvy: Organize Your Education Schedule So Fun Follows Precision Learning
+Schedule Savvy: Organize Your Education Schedule So That Fun Follows Precision Learning

 #6.
 Take Turns Teaching: Kids Love to be the Teacher

 One of the ways that we test for mastery of a concept at Fit Learning is allowing the learner to act as the teacher.
 If you can explain what you’ve learned to someone else, it’s a good indication that you truly understand the concept.
 At Fit Learning we provide fluency instruction, so we want our students to master basic concepts before moving on to more challenging ones.